vicVicente/Crud_.net6/README.md

 > dotnet ef database update

 This command executes migrations, creating our database architecture, and can be used to update them.

+*Don't forget to enter your MySQL username and password.*